College of Western Idaho: Student life

-CWI has a growing campus life with over 30 student clubs and organizations.
+CWI has over 30 student clubs and organizations.
 Student clubs have been created with academic focus as well as special interests.
 Student groups range from art to physics, horticulture, psychology, Glee, Birdies and Bogies, a Veterans Association, and more.

 The Associated Students of the College of Western Idaho (ASCWI) serve as the voice of the student body.
 ASCWI is governed by five officers and eight senators elected by the student body each spring.

 CWI students participate in competitive, skills-based organizations like Business Professionals of America, SkillsUSA, and Speech and Debate.
 CWI students have found success at state, regional, and national levels in all three organizations.
 CWI Speech and Debate captured seven Pi Kappa Delta Community College National Championships in 2011, 2012, 2013, 2015, 2016, 2017, and 2018.
 Students have earned individual medals at national skills competitions as well.

 Students have the opportunity to engage on campus through the CWI Presidential Ambassador Program, which promotes leadership and connects students to campus and community events.
 Students are eligible to receive a scholarship as part of this program.